 - More availability of exam dates and venues

-Well, these were the major differences and way of working of the two IELTS exams and at the end it is , up to you to select the best out of the two.
-It is true that the paper-based has been around for years but computer based test takers are increasing as well.
+Well, these were the major differences and way of working of the two IELTS assessments and at the end, it is up to you to select the best out of the two.
+It is true that the paper-based has been around for years but computer-based test takers are increasing as well.